ue22-p21/web-intro/notebooks/36-async.md

 ## see also

-for those interested, more details on promises can be found in the rest of [this chapter on javascript.info](https://javascript.info/async) [starting here](https://javascript.info/promise-basics)
+this is just an overview, refer to
+* <https://javascript.info/promise-basics> for a more thorough description of promises

-also [this article on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) can come in handy
+* also [this article on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) can come in handy about promises too
+* and <https://javascript.info/async-await> about `async/await`

 +++